oferei/json-gate/README.md

 ### Synchronous/Asynchronous

+Your choice.

 _jsonly_ may be called synchronously, as in the example above, with two parameters.
-It then returns the object or throws an error.
+It returns nothing if ok.
+Otherwise it throws an error.

 _jsonly_ may also be called asynchronously by providing a 3rd parameter - a callback function.
-The callback function gets two arguments: error and result.
+The callback function gets two arguments: error and result (the original object, which may be modified).

 ## Hello schema